Postgraduate Open Afternoon 5 September 2018

 The School of Electronic Engineering and Computer Science is rated in the top 20 universities in the UK for studying computer science and electronic engineering.
 We are internationally recognised for our pioneering and ground-breaking research, and innovative public engagement programme.

-- This programme responds to the rapid developments in telecommunication systems, such as social networking; seamless mobility; mobile data and the proliferation of applications for mobile and handheld devices.
+• responds to the rapid developments in telecommunication systems, such as social networking, seamless mobility, mobile data, and the proliferation of applications for mobile and handheld devices.

-- The programme teaches the Java programming foundations for network and services design, provides an in-depth treatment of the technological foundations of converged, all-packet networks, and current mobile networks from WCDMA 3G to LTE and LTE-Advanced.
+• teaches the Java programming foundations for network and services design, the technological foundations of converged, all-packet networks, and current mobile networks from WCDMA 3G to LTE and LTE-Advanced.

 Our research-led approach